danilolima05/appDicasMei/README.md

 1 - Make sure there is no services using the port 80

-2 - Build the docker
+2 - Go to the project folder and build the docker

     `docker-compose up --build -d`